BreuerLab/wind-tunnel-Control-Daq/README.md

 3. Put setup in the wind tunnel and collect data from tunnel (Wind_Tunnel_Data_Collection.m)
 4. Process wind tunnel data (Wind_Tunnel_Data_Processing.m)
-   *Note this script needs editing based on how you collect data/ is not complete*
+   -*Note this script needs editing based on how you collect data/ is not complete*
 ## Contribute to this respo
 1. Git tool is strongly recommended for colabotation and multi-source control
 2. To edit current code, make a fork to your own respo
 3. Keep the main respo for general propose usage and always functional
 4. So **DO NOT committe directly to the main respo**, make a fork and pull request!
 ## Attached folders
-Scripts from Jenya/summer experiments: **Jenya** Script from Alex april 2020 that works, but was not very modular: voltageToForces.m , this relies on a few other files in this folder: **april23Matlab**
+-Scripts from Jenya/summer experiments: **Jenya** -Script from Alex april 2020 that works, but was not very modular: voltageToForces.m , this relies on a few other files in this folder: **april23Matlab**